codecrafters-io/build-your-own-git/solutions/ruby/init/code/README.md

-This is a starting point for Rust solutions to the ["Build Your Own Git" Challenge](https://codecrafters.io/challenges/git).
+This is a starting point for Ruby solutions to the ["Build Your Own Git" Challenge](https://codecrafters.io/challenges/git).

 In this challenge, you'll build a small Git implementation that's capable of